-The City has a Litter Receptacle Program that permits any business or property owner to sign up for a litter can if they agree to empty it on a regular basis.
-Trash receptacles of a standard design can be placed and maintained by the local business improvement district.
+The city has a Litter Receptacle Program that permits any business or property owner to sign up for a litter can if they agree to empty it on a regular basis.
+Trash receptacles of a standard design can be placed and maintained by the local property owner.
 The preferred enhanced trash receptacle is the LandscapeForms "MultipliCITY" (Figure 18) or approved equal for installation.